ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ## Distributing Custom Elements

-Your component library can be easily distributed on Npm, similar to how [`@ionic/core`](https://www.npmjs.com/package/@ionic/core) does it.
+Your component library can be easily distributed on NPM, similar to how [`@ionic/core`](https://www.npmjs.com/package/@ionic/core) does it.
 From there consumers of your library can decide how to import your library into their project.
 For the `dist-custom-elements-bundle`, the default import location would be `my-library/dist/custom-elements-bundle`, but this can get further configured within the `package.json` file.

 To make this bundle the entry module for a package, set the `package.json`'s `module` property to: